City-of-Helsinki/huvaja/README.md

     $ npm install
     ```

+2. Make sure you have the following env variables set in an .env file in the root of the project:

+    ```
+    CLIENT_ID
+    CLIENT_SECRET
+    SESSION_SECRET
+    TARGET_APP
+    ```

-2. Start the development server:
+3. Start the development server:

     ```
     $ npm start